zbreit/spotify-covergen/README.md

-# spotify-covergen
+# 💿 Spotify CoverGen
-Create stylish covers for your Spotify playlists
+Create stylish covers for your Spotify playlists.